Lecrapouille/gdcef/gdcef/README.md

 # gdcef (GDNative module)

-GDNative module for CEF integration into Godot, including a demo project
+GDNative module for Chromium Embedded Framework (CEF) integration into Godot, including a demo project.

 * Tested successfully with Godot 3.4.1-rc
 * Along with the following CEF version : cef_binary_96.0.16+g89c902b+chromium-96.0.4664.55_windows64.tar.bz2
-* IMPORTANT : Use a non-experimental version of godot.
+* IMPORTANT : Use a non-experimental version of Godot.
 This module likely conflicts with previous experimental versions.

 ## Environment